The equivalence of lattice and Heegaard Floer homology: Completing the proof of Theorem

-We now complete the proof of Theorem~\ref{thm:main} when $b_1(Y(G))=0$:
+We now complete the the proof of the main theorem:

-\begin{proof}[Proof of Theorem~\ref{thm:main} when $b_1(Y(G))=0$] To compute $\ve{\CF}^-(Y(G))\iso \cC_{\Lambda}(L_G)$, we can tensor bordered bimodules similar to ~\eqref{module-1}--\eqref{module-4}, as in our construction of $\tilde{\cC}_{\Lambda}(G)$.
-The only difference is that instead of the merge module $ M_2$, we must use the pair-of-pants modules $W_r$ or $W_l$.
+\begin{proof}[Proof of Theorem~\ref{thm:main} when $b_1(Y(G))=0$] To construct $\cC_{\Lambda}(L_G)$, we tensor bordered bimodules similar to ~\eqref{module-1}--\eqref{module-4}, as in our construction of $\tilde{\cC}_{\Lambda}(G)$.
+The only difference is that instead of the merge module $ M$, we must use the pair-of-pants modules $W_r$ or $W_l$.
 Note that we may construct $Y(G)$ by iteratively performing topological moves parallel to the algebraic modules~\eqref{module-1}--\eqref{module-4}.
 By Lemma~\ref{lem:rational-homology-plumbings}, when constructing plumbed 3-manifolds which are rational homology 3-spheres by iteratively taking connected sums and taking duals, we will never take the connected sum of two knots which are both homologically essential.
-Hence, we may apply Corollary~\ref{cor:simplify-tensor-product} to replace the pair-of-pants modules with the merge module, and the homotopy type of the resulting type-$D$ module over $\cK$ will be unchanged.
+Hence, we may apply Corollary~\ref{cor:simplify-tensor-product} to simplify the complexes of connected sums by choosing one of the two pair-of-pants modules ($W_l$ or $W_r$) so that the homology action term is applied to the tensor factor from the rationally null-homologous knot.
+This allows us to replace the pair-of-pants modules with the merge module without changing the homotopy type of the resulting type-$D$ module over $\cK$.
 In particular, we see that for some choice of arc system $\scA$ on $L_G$, we have

 so the main result follows from Proposition~\ref{prop:tilde-C=lattice}.

 We now address the claim about the relative grading.
 We recall from \cite{MOIntegerSurgery}*{Section~9.3} that when $b_1(Y(G))=0$, the link surgery hypercube possesses a uniquely specified relative $\Z$-grading on each $\Spin^c$ structure.
 Furthermore, this relative grading clearly coincides with the relative grading on the lattice complex.
 Note that in our proof, we showed that the link surgery complex $\cC_{\Lambda}(L_G)$ coincided with the tensor product of the bordered modules in~\eqref{module-1}--\eqref{module-4} only up to homotopy equivalence.
 However in the case that $b_1(Y(G))=0$, the maps appearing in this homotopy equivalence only involve maps which already appear in the differential of the link surgery formula, or involve projections onto complexes in different $\veps$ and $\ve{s}\in \bH(L)$.
 In particular, the homotopy equivalence will be grading preserving. \end{proof}